 We'll explain how long an average tattoo takes to heal, and the many factors that come into play when determining healing times.

-If you’ve had a couple, or a lot of tattoos before maybe this article isn’t for you – but if you’re new to tattoos then this information may be of great help, as tattoo scabbing on your first piece of ink can be very worrying if you’re not sure of the whole tattoo healing process.
+Tattoo scabbing on your first piece of ink can be extremely worrying if you’re not sure of the whole tattoo healing process.

 Ensuring you undertake good tattoo aftercare is an extremely important task, especially straight after getting a new tattoo.
 One of the most important jobs to get right during your healing process is cleaning your tattoo correctly and effectively.
 In this article we’ll show you how to clean a tattoo properly in order to prevent infection and promote quick healing.